-Programming begins with ensuring that the controller is in PROGRAM mode and at step number 01.
-To do this, press the MODE button while the servo is NOT in motion.
+Programming begins with ensuring that the controller is in Program mode and at step number 01.
+To do this, press the Mode button while the servo is not in motion.
 The displays must be blinking.
-Next, push and HOLD the CLR key for five seconds.
+Next, push and hold the CLR key for five seconds.
 You have now cleared the memory and are at step one and ready to begin programming.
-"01 000.000" should be displayed.
+"N01 S 000.000" should be displayed.
 Please note that you do not have to clear the memory each time you wish to enter or change data.
 Data in the program can be changed simply by writing the new data over the old.

-Up to 7 programs can be stored, number 0-6.
-To access a different program, press the minus key while showing a G code.
-The display will change to:

-Prog n

-Press a number key to select a new program and then press the MODE key to return to RUN mode or the START key to continue with the PROGRAM mode
+Up to 7 programs can be stored, numbered 0-6.
+To access a different program, press the minus key while showing a G code (G Code blinking window).
+The display will change to Prog n.
+Press a number key to select a new program and then press the Mode key to return to Run mode or the Start key to continue with the Program mode.
 Every one of the possible 99 steps in a program may contain the following:

-- 1. a step size or position command shown as a number with possible minus sign,
+- 1. a step size or position command shown as a number with possible minus sign with a preceding S,

 - 2. a feed rate shown with a preceding F,

 - 3. a loop count shown with a preceding L,

-- 4. a G code shown with a preceding g, and
+- 4. a G code shown with a preceding G, and

-- 5. a jump destination with a preceding Loc.
+- 5. a jump destination with a preceding Step#.